Vyral/dean-aguilar-blog/_posts/2017-06-20-collin-koppang-and-i-talk-about-our-favorite-parts-of-mira-mesa.md

 {% include youtube.html %}

-I recently made another appearance on "The American Dream," and **this time I brought along one of my young stars, top producer agent Collin Koppang.**
+I recently made another appearance on "The American Dream," and **this time I brought along one of my young stars: top producer agent Collin Koppang.**
 <br>
 <br>Collin actually just turned 25 and opted for a career in real estate over a career as a lawyer.
 "It's your career path, right?"
 Collin said on the show.
 "You have to go after what you're passionate about.
 I really love helping people and that's kind of what I stuck to."
 <br>